mattduffield/frontendcreator/docs/release-notes/1.0.0x/readme.md

 ## 1.0.0.x Versions

+### 1.0.0.6-RC
+- Added ability to edit ESLint configuration
+- Fixed issue with `Add View/ViewModel` when trying to delete newly created files
+- Fixed issue with Azure Functions not responding
+- JSX files now turn on with User Settings tab

 ### 1.0.0.5-RC
 - Added `Find In Files` search ability.
 This allows you to enter a search term and the system will search across the current repo and provide a resultset back.
 Simply use `Ctrl|Cmd + Shift + F` inside the editor to search for a term
 - Added Password reset with Auth0